-One trend that's very clear at this year’s CES is that the Internet is slowly making its way into cars.
-Of course, you can already browser the net and play music from Pandora through your smartphone, but the next generation of cars – and especially electric cars – are making the Internet an integral part of the car’s feature set.
+One trend that has become very clear at this year’s CES is that the Internet is slowly making its way into our cars.
+Of course, you can already browse the Net and play music from Pandora through your smartphone, but the next generation of cars – and especially electric cars – are making the Internet an integral part of the car’s feature set.

 Toyota, Nissan, Ford, Chevy and most other major car manufacturers are introducing connected cars this year.
 These cars will all either feature fully integrated built-in Internet access through on-board wireless modules or, as is the case with Toyota’s Entune multimedia system, use a smartphone connection to enable this functionality.